 A reliable new player with a wealth of experience and the ability to win on the big stage

-Saitama Seibu Lions have made aggressive reinforcements this offseason.
-In particular, we would like to focus on Masashi Kuwahara, who joined the team by exercising his free agent rights.
+The Saitama Seibu Lions have made aggressive signings this offseason.
+In particular, we want to focus on Masayuki Kuwahara, who joined the team after exercising his free agency rights.

-We will introduce Kuwabara's characteristics and strengths by looking at the various achievements and indicators he has recorded.
-We will also look back on the achievements of this master who has demonstrated high-level play in all areas of the team, including running, attacking, and defending, and consider the positive impact that Kuwabara's addition will have on the team.
+This article will introduce Kuwahara's characteristics and strengths, referencing the various statistics and metrics he has recorded.
+We will look back on the achievements of this renowned player who has displayed high-level play in hitting, fielding, and running, and also consider the positive impact that Kuwahara's addition will have on the team.

 He has been a key player for Yokohama DeNA, combining productivity as hitter with excellent defense ability.